 Part 2) Civil jurisdiction

 This is the process used for the arrests and warrants involved in civil procedures.

 Part 3) Enforcements of judgments

-In the Magistrates Court Act, the area on enforcements of judgments covers the rules set out around collecting owed money.
+The part of the Act on enforcements of judgments covers the rules set out around collecting owed money.